bcevoli/CevoliWatkinsRastle2020/README.md

 5. Run the *SemanticDiversityProcedure_LSAbasedApproach_VisualExploration_AmbiguityCaseStudy* notebook found in */procedure* to plot contextual representations of three highly ambiguous words (*calf*, *pupil* and *mole*).
 6. Run the *SemanticDiversityProcedure_LSAbasedApproach_VisualExploration_CorpusMetaData* notebook found in */procedure* to plot contextual representations of the entire corpus against metadata.

-Eitherwise, it is also possible to run the statistical analysis only as the ouput data of the semantic diveristy procedure is already provided in the */data* folder.
+Eitherwise, it is also possible to run the statistical analyses only as the ouput data of the semantic diveristy procedure is already provided in the */data* folder.